- GPRS Tutorial

-The following three key features describe wireless packet data:
+Following three key features describe wireless packet data:

-- The always online feature: Removes the dial-up process, making applications only one click away.
+The always online feature - Removes the dial-up process, making applications only one click away.

-- An upgrade to existing systems: Operators do not have to replace their equipment; rather, GPRS is added on top of the existing infrastructure.
+An upgrade to existing systems - Operators do not have to replace their equipment; rather, GPRS is added on top of the existing infrastructure.

-An integral part of future 3G systems: GPRS is the packet data core network for 3G systems EDGE and WCDMA.
+An integral part of future 3G systems - GPRS is the packet data core network for 3G systems EDGE and WCDMA.

-Goals of GPRS:
+Goals of GPRS

 GPRS is the first step toward an end-to-end wireless infrastructure and has the following goals: